 - Houseplant potting soil

 - Spray bottle

 - All-purpose, balanced houseplant fertilizer

-Monstera plants are tropical, so they will not thrive in the winter and will need to be taken inside.
-The plant should be placed on a bright windowsill where it can get plenty of sunlight but not direct sunlight.
-Too much sunlight can kill a Monstera plant.
-If any part of the plant starts to turn yellow, red or brown, this could indicate that the light exposure is too much and you should move the plant further away from the window or add more shade to the area around it.
+Even though Monstera plants are tropical, they will not thrive in the winter and must be brought indoors.
+The plant should be put on a sunny windowsill where it will receive enough light but not direct sunlight.
+A Monstera plant can be killed by too much sunshine.
+If any portion of the plant begins to turn yellow, red, or brown, it may be due to too much light exposure, and you should move the plant away from the window or offer extra shade to the space surrounding it.

-The Monstera is neither a fern nor a vine and it is different from other plants in its family.
-It is considered an air plant because it does not require soil or water to live; instead, it gets its nutrients from the air around it.
-The Monstera is easy to grow as long as you give it time for the roots to form.
-It won’t even take much light or water, but if you want your plant to grow larger or become fuller, give it more light and make sure to mist the leaves with tepid water several times during the week.
+Monstera is not a fern or a vine, and it is distinct from the other plants in its family.
+It is classified as an air plant since it does not require soil or water to survive; rather, it obtains its nutrients from the air surrounding it.
+The Monstera is simple to grow as long as the roots are allowed to sprout.

-Considered by many to be among the most beautiful plants available, Monstera is well-suited for areas with less sunlight.
-It is tolerant of both high and low temperatures, making it an ideal choice for nearly every climate.
-Although it should not be placed in direct sunlight, it will do fine if placed near a window that receives adequate natural light.
-While the Monstera plant is highly likely to be happy in your situation, you should really consult an experienced gardener or florist if you’re unsure.
+Although it should not be placed directly in the sun, it will be fine if placed near a window that receives sufficient natural light.
+While the Monstera plant is likely to thrive in your environment, you should seek the advice of an experienced gardener or florist if you are unsure.

 Today, these easy-to-care-for plants are popular housewarming gifts.
 They simply need moderate light and may be trimmed and fashioned in a variety of ways as they grow.
 Several websites propose cutting Monstera indoor plants on a regular basis to foster new growth and keep them from becoming lanky.